-It would be set to default to their original condition, however, you won’t lose any app data.
+It will be set to its original condition; however, you won’t lose any app data.

-This process may fix the waiting for download issue since it would reset all the settings for apps.
+This process may fix the waiting for download issue since it would reset all app settings.

 There may be some restrictions on your Google account attached to your phone.
 Or you may have unknowingly changed some settings on your Google account.

-Try to remove the associated account and login with another account.
-If you are able to download apps using another account then there is some problem with your original Google account.
+Try to remove the associated account and log in with another account.
+If you can download apps using another account, then there is some problem with your original Google account.
 Login to Google on the web and check all the settings.

-Go to Settings > Accounts and then select your Google account, now tap on Remove account and confirm the action.
+Go to Settings > Accounts and select your Google account; tap on Remove account and confirm the action.

 7. Re-Install or Update Google Play Store App

 The recent updates to the Play Store can cause waiting for download issues.
-If there are some corrupt files within the Play Store then it may not function properly.
+If there are some corrupt files within the Play Store, they may not function properly.
 You can try to uninstall the Play Store itself and install it again.

-But you won’t be able to uninstall play store completely.
+But you won’t be able to uninstall the Play Store altogether.
 You can uninstall the updates to reset it to factory settings.

-To reset (reinstall) Google Play Store go to Settings > Apps & Notifications > See All Apps find and tap on Google Play Store now tap on the hamburger menu (3 little dots at right top corner) and select Uninstall Updates, a pop up will appear stating “Replace this app with the factory version?”
+To reset (reinstall) Google Play Store, go to Settings > Apps & Notifications > See All Apps find and tap on Google Play Store.
+Now tap on the hamburger menu (3 little dots at the top right corner) and select Uninstall Updates; a pop-up will appear stating, “Replace this app with the factory version?”
 Tap on OK to confirm the action.

-Now, Play Store will roll back to factory settings and it will delete all the app data.
-No to worry you won’t lose installed apps or any personal data.
+Now, Play Store will roll back to factory settings and delete all the app data.
+No worries, you won’t lose installed apps or any personal data.

-And tap on “Play Store Version” the app will notify you for the latest version and just tap in Update to finish the process.
-Once the update is complete, check if you are able to download apps.
+And tap on “Play Store Version” the app will notify you of the latest version; just tap on Update to finish the process.
+Once the update is complete, check if you can download apps.

 8. Reset Settings

-If everything fails and you still can’t download the apps via Play Store then try to Reset the Setting to factory default.
-This will reset every setting on your phone including, wallpaper, themes, saved wi-fi networks, Bluetooth devices, all the manual settings, and permissions.
+If everything fails and you still can’t download the apps via Play Store, try resetting the Setting to factory default.
+This will reset every setting on your phone, including wallpaper, themes, saved wi-fi networks, Bluetooth devices, all the manual settings, and permissions.

-You won’t lose your personal data but everything else will be reset to factory settings.
-If you are in doubt then make a backup of your data to Computer or flash drive.
+You won’t lose your data, but everything else will be reset to factory settings.
+If you are in doubt, backup your data to a Computer or flash drive.

-This should be the last thing to try because you would lose all the settings and you have to set all the things again as per your requirement.
+This should be the last thing to try because you would lose all the settings and have to set everything again per your requirement.

-To reset the settings to factory version Go to Settings > System > Advanced and then tap on Reset Options and you will get the option to Reset different settings.
+To reset the settings to the factory version, Go to Settings > System > Advanced and tap on Reset Options, and you will get the option to Reset different settings.

-This interface may be different in your phone since it does vary by device manufacturers.
-Anyhow find the Reset Settings options in your android phone and follow the reset process.
+This interface may be different in your phone since it does vary by the device manufacturer.
+Anyhow, find the Reset Settings options in your android phone and follow the reset process.

-A factory reset has higher chances to fix the issue on your android device.
+A factory reset will likely fix the issue on your android device.

 Some other Ways to Fix Waiting For Download Error on Google Play Store

-All the above methods listed can surely fix the issue with your Play Store.
-But if it is still not downloading apps there are some other things to check.
+All the above methods listed can fix your Play Store issue.
+But if it is still not downloading apps, there are other things to check.

-- Time and Date – Check the set time and date on your device and make sure it is showing the correct time and date, if not go to setting and check the option to set “automatic date and time”.
+- Time and Date – Check the set time and date on your device and ensure it is showing the correct time and date; if not, go to Settings and check the option to set “automatic date and time.”

-- VPN – If you are downloading apps over any VPN then try to turn it OFF.
-The selected location in the VPN app may not be supported by apps or the Play Store.
+- VPN – If you are downloading apps over any VPN, try turning it OFF.
+Apps or the Play Store may not support the selected location in the VPN app.

-- Delete Cache Partition – Most of the android phones have a separate partition for cache data.
+- Delete Cache Partition – Most android phones have a separate partition for cache data.
 You can try to delete this partition.
-To delete cache partition you have to boot your android in recovery mode.
+To delete the cache partition, you must boot your android in recovery mode.
 Carefully select the cache partition and delete it.

 - Malware Scan – Your android device may be affected by some malware that is stopping the download.
 Install good antivirus on your android and scan the device.

 Waiting for download error is one of them.
 You can fix this issue using the above methods.
 Some users can fix it with simple methods like app data and cache deletion.
-Some may have to reset the app preferences or have to reset the device itself.
+Some may have to reset the app preferences or the device itself.

 Which method did work for you?
-Or if it is still not working then let me know into comments.
+Or, if it is still not working, let me know in the comments.